svilchis2005/Module3CourseProject/README.md

 	- Identifying how many records each subject/activity has
 	- Identifying the subjects that participated in the training/test phase
 	- Making sure all activities where performed in the training/test phase
-	- Checking that the values in the "X_train" and "X_test"tables are numeric
+	- Checking that the values in the "X_train" and "X_test" tables are numeric

 3. Merging the training and test sets to create one data set, carrying out the following subtasks:
 	- Naming the columns with the "subject id" and "activity" information before merging the data to ease the process